triska/clpb/README.md

 ### `library(clpb)` ships with SWI-Prolog

-CLP(B) is now included in SWI-Prolog as [library(clpb)](http://www.swi-prolog.org/man/clpb.html).
+CLP(B), Constraint Logic Programming over Boolean variables, is included in SWI-Prolog as [library(clpb)](http://www.swi-prolog.org/man/clpb.html).

-Please see http://www.github.com/SWI-Prolog for the latest version.

 This repository contains usage examples and tests of the library.

 ### Using CLP(B) constraints

-##### Puzzles
+#### Puzzles

 **Example** of Boolean variables: Indicate whether a matchstick is placed at a specific position ([matchsticks.pl](matchsticks.pl)).